sambhav2358/Backgroud-Stopwatch-Android/README.md

 # Backgroud-Stopwatch-Android
 ---
-A complete Stop watch app which will also work in the background 😀
+A complete Stop watch app which will also work in the background 😀 (Keeping the newere versions of android in mind)